hueledao/GGDR/README.md

 # GGDR
-This repository includes the implementation for Gradient-Guided Diffusion-Based Extremely Compressed Background Restoration for Video Coding for Machines (submitted)
+This repository includes the implementation for "Gradient-Guided Diffusion-Based Extremely Compressed Background Restoration for Video Coding for Machines"

 ### Experimental results
 We show the restoration results of our preliminary work (https://ieeexplore.ieee.org/document/10648159) compared with the proposed algorithm.